$1,656 to $1,950 pp (USD)

 Day 1

-Nairobi to Amboseli - Approximately 250km (5 hours drive)
+Nairobi to Amboseli - Approximately 250 km (5-hour drive)

-Nairobi to Amboseli - Approximately 250km (5 hours drive)
+Nairobi to Amboseli - Approximately 250 km (5-hour drive)

-You will spot the many herds of elephants up close in the park - a little wonder why the park is the best place in Africa to spot such herds.
-The park is also home to many other species such as the Cape buffalo, impala, lion, cheetah, spotted hyena, Maasai giraffe, zebra and blue wildebeest among other African animals.
+You will spot many herds of elephants up close in the park - it's no wonder that the park is the best place in Africa to spot such herds.
+The park is also home to many other species such as Cape buffalo, impala, lion, cheetah, spotted hyena, Maasai giraffe, zebra and blue wildebeest, among other African animals.
 The birdlife is also abundant with both large and small species.
 Weather permitting, Amboseli National Park offers a beautiful vista of the scenic snow-capped Mt.
-Kilimanjaro which makes it a perfect site for photography.
+Kilimanjaro, which makes it a perfect site for photography.
 It is the tallest mountain in Africa and the highest free-standing mountain in the world.

 Dinner and overnight will be at the lodge.